SID-CSE/Portfolio/README.md

 - Social links and About section copy

 Shared UI styling lives in `app/globals.css`, while section composition lives in `components/Portfolio.tsx`, `components/About.tsx`, and `components/Skills.tsx`.

-## Screenshots

-No committed screenshots are currently included.
-Add production screenshots under a tracked documentation or public assets folder if needed, and reference them here.